 Poor acoustics are linked to such health-based ailments as:

 + High Blood Pressure

 + Heart Problems

 + Negative Fetal Development

-To begin, one should know the difference between sound and noise.
+To begin, one should understand the difference between sound and noise.
 Sound is a fluctuation in pressure in a medium producing an auditory sensation.
-Noise is unwanted sound that is annoying or interfering.
+Noise is unwanted sound that is annoying, harmful, or interfering.
 A wavelength is sound that passes through air, producing a wavelike motion of compression and refraction.
 Wavelength is the distance between two identical positions in a cycle or wave.
 Length of a wave varies with frequency.
 Low frequencies have much longer wavelengths than high frequencies.

 Frequency is the number of fluctuations or cycles per unit of time, usually expressed in units of Hertz (Hz) where one Hz is equal to one cycle per second.
 Speech Intelligibility is the ability of a listener to hear and correctly interpret verbal messages.
 Sound bounces off walls, ceilings and floors, distorting speech.
 In classrooms with high ceilings and hard surfaces such as glass and tile, speech intelligibility is a particular problem.

-Relying on NRC Rating alone can be EXTREMELY DANGEROUS for the designer.
+Relying on NRC Rating alone can be EXTREMELY DANGEROUS for the designer and the success of a space.
 A NRC Rating is an average of how absorptive a material is at only four frequencies 250, 500, 1,000 and 2,000 Hz.
 NRC Ratings are appropriate for assessing how well a material absorbs sound within the speech frequencies.
 Can be inadequate for sound generated by music, mechanical equipment or other Low or High frequency sounds.